nanda-rani/VIR-Framework/README.md

 ## Quick start

-Requirements: Python 3.10 or newer.
+Requirements: Python 3.10.
 The schema, aggregate, and release demonstration uses the standard library.
 Model training additionally uses the versions in `requirements.txt`.